afcarl/procgraph/docs/source/pgdoc.rst

 :ref:`last_n_samples <block:last_n_samples>`                                                                                                                                                             This block collects the last N samples of a signals, and outputs two signals ``x`` and ``t``.
 See also :ref:`block:historyt` and :ref:`block:history`.
 :ref:`sieve <block:sieve>`                                                                                                                                                                               This block decimates the data in time by transmitting only one in ``n`` updates.
 :ref:`sync <block:sync>`                                                                                                                                                                                 This block synchronizes a set of streams to the first stream (the master).
-:ref:`sync2 <block:sync2>`                                                                                                                                                                               This block synchronizes a set of N sensor streams.
 :ref:`two_step_difference <block:two_step_difference>`                                                                                                                                                   Computes ``x[t+1] - x[t]`` normalized with timestamp.
 :ref:`wait <block:wait>`                                                                                                                                                                                 This block waits a given number of updates before transmitting the output.
 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================